ryanw-mobile/ryanw-mobile/README.md

 - 📱 I have published 13 Apps on Google Play under RW MobiMedia since 2010
 - 💰 I own Android Apps that are profitable and have 1,000,000+ downloads
 - 🗂 I have 6+ years full time and contractor commercial Android Experience in Java
-- 🔦 My immediate future will be pure Kotlin, Coroutine, Material 3, Jetpack Compose
+- 🔦 In 2022 I am doing Kotlin, Coroutine, Jetpack Compose and Material 3.

 <h3 align="left">Connect with me:</h3>